Water Capacity Constraints Are Halting Growth in Waterloo Region

 • Reduced economic competitiveness, reduced and talent attraction and a weakened economy for Waterloo Region.

-Key Technical Concerns
+Key Technical Concerns:

 Industry stakeholders have identified several concerns with the current approach: